 - Evaluation documentation

-Organization Trainers are also responsible for promoting NP in their communities by attending meetings, conducting workshops and presents at conferences.
+Organization Trainers are also responsible for promoting NP in their communities by attending meetings, conducting workshops and presenting at conferences.

-- Train only in your designated agency and curriculum/program competency area.
+- Train only in your designated agency and on the curriculum/program you have had experience facilitating.

 - Provide technical assistance and maintain NP fidelity within your organization and local community.